philc/book-notes/engineering/working in public - nadia eghbal.md

   * "Money and open source don't mix."
 The presence of an extrinsic motivator displaces the internal ones, which are key for making the volunteer commons model work.
 * The required ingredients for strangers to collaborate on open source projects:
-  * "A few conditions that Benkler identifies as necessary to pull of commons-based peer production are intrinsic motivation, modular and granular tasks, and low coordination costs."
+  * Modular and granular, so that the barrier of entry is low and the scope is small.
+Similar to the Unix tools aesthetic.
-  * "Modular" and "granular", so that the barrier to entry is low, and the scope is small.
-Similar to the Unix aesthetic.
+  * Low coordination costs.
 * Keeping coordination costs low is difficult.
 Coordination work is usually not intrinsically motivated.
   * (could it be?)